systragroup/quetzal-network-editor-doc/docs/microservice/02_gtfs_importer.md

 ![Alt text](/microservice/data_time_gtfs_importer.png)

 You can also pick which GTFS you want to import.
 To help the decision the different columns give information about the GTFS:
-- If is network is entierely inside the displayed polygone (**All in polygon**)
+- If the network is entirely insidethe displayed polygone (**All in polygon**)
 - The code of the country of the GTFS (**Code**)
 - The city that generate the GTFS (**City**)
 - The transport agency that generate the GTFS (**Agency**)

-To select the gtfs you just need to opt the box shown in the next picture.
+To select the GTFS you just need to check the box shown in the next picture.

 ![Alt text](/microservice/select_gtfs.png)

 ## Convert

-Once all the GTFS have been selected, you can clink on **download** in order to convert the GTFS to Quetzal's own public transport format.
+Once all the GTFS have been selected, you can click on **download** in order to convert the GTFS to Quetzal's own public transport format.

 ![Alt text](/microservice/download_gtfs.png)